 The video is incomplete without music and sound.
 There are so many projects that require special sound effects and require sound customization.

-There are some websites that provide you with license-free sounds, but you must check the fines prints before using the music in your video.
+There are some websites that provide you with license-free sounds, but you must check the fine prints before using the music in your video.
 There are three music options when it comes to video production:

 - Custom sound, music, and audio